 Your well-being and safety is our priority.
 Find tips on staying healthy and get the latest updates on travel advisories.

 In a city as vibrant and cosmopolitan as Hong Kong, there’s a lot happening throughout the year.
 Cultural celebrations, festivals, international sporting events, art exhibitions, concerts, and so much more.
 As with so much in Hong Kong, the challenge is in the choosing.
 Start with these major crowd pleasers and take it from there.

 As the clock strikes 12 and New Year comes a-calling, Victoria Harbour lights up in an epic display of music and fireworks.
 Watch it by the shore, head out to sea or zoom up a skyscraper to catch it in the clouds.

-Hong Kong’s biggest festival, and one that sweeps over the entire city.
+This colourful festival is Hong Kong’s biggest and one that sweeps over the entire city.
 Red lanterns are hung all across town, lion dances are performed on the streets, and crowds head down to their local temple to pray for good fortune.
-Chinese New Year, observed in January or February according to the Chinese lunar calendar, is a celebration that Hong Kong adores.
-Take a wander through the many makeshift markets selling all manner of festive items, stop in to see floats at the carnival, and then catch the stunning fireworks display that lights up Victoria Harbour.
+Take a wander through the many makeshift markets selling all manner of festive items and celebrate the New Year with auspicious cuisines.